melio0504/example-landing-page/README.md

-# Furrever Cat Cafe Website
+# Furrever Cat Cafe Website (Work in Progress)

 ## About

 ![Preview](images/preview.png)

-This is a website for Erin & Romelio's Furrever Cat Cafe.
-This contains all the information about our cafe: the location, the menus, the cats, and the motivation for this cat cafe.
+Welcome to Erin & Romelio's Furrever Cat Cafe!
+This website provides everything you need to know about our cafe, including our location, menu, the adorable cats you can meet, and the heartfelt story behind our mission.

-We are doing our best to help more cats that doesn't have home.
-We want to feed them, love them, care them, and give all our energy for them.
+At Furrever Cat Cafe, we strive to create a loving shelter for cats without homes.
+Our goal is to feed, care for, and provide them with the love and attention they deserve, dedicating all our energy to making their lives better.

 ## Personal Note

-This is my personal side project.
-I started this because of the curriculum of The Odin Project.
-Hopefully I can apply all the knowledge I gained.
-I am willing to learn more about web development.
+This is a passion project inspired by The Odin Project curriculum.
+Through this project, I aim to apply everything I've learned about web development while continuing to grow my skills.
+I’m eager to learn more and excited to make this project a success!